 Choose your camera to suit your purpose.
 You don’t necessarily need the latest bells and whistles camera to take good photos.

 If you simply want to share photos on Instagram or Facebook, your mobile phone will do nicely.
-However, if you want to have a little more control over your camera and take family snapshots, pictures of the sunrises or sunsets, its a good idea to invest in a mirrorless or DSLR camera which will give you options.
+However, if you want to take quality family photos or sunrises or sunsets its a good idea to invest in a camera which will give you options.

-I prefer to buy genuine Sony lenses and these are my current favourites.
+I prefer to buy genuine Sony lenses.
+These are my current favourites.

 I particularly like it’s capacity for low light photography and love its capacity to handle sunrise, sunset and silhouettes.
 Its also a great lens for indoors, poorly lit caves and forest areas which are often dark.

-All of my lenses are fitted with a Hoya Pro 1 Digital UV filter.
-This helps protect the lens glass, especially in very harsh conditions such as the desert.
+All of my lenses are fitted with a Hoya Pro 1 Digital UV filter to help protect the lens glass especially in harsh environments such as the desert.

-If you are taking a lot of water shots, a polarising filter is also a useful addition to your kit.
+If you are taking a lot of water shots, a Hoya Multi-coated Polarizing Filter is a useful addition to your essentials.

-Peak Design is a brand with a number of products worth considering.
+Peak Design is a brand with a number of camera assessories worth considering.
 Check out their range of camera bags, straps and other accessories.